zchee/neovim-wiki/Building-Neovim.md

     make

 pulls down third-party dependencies (such as libuv and luajit) into `.deps/`, and builds them.
-If you're missing a dependency such as `libtool`, the configure script will let you know.
-Install the missing dependencies, then try `make` again.
+A number of [build prerequisites](#build-prerequisites) such as `libtool` are required for that, but the configure script will let you know if something is missing.
+Install the missing prerequisites, then try `make` again.
 If there are other problems, also have a look at the [build errors section](#build-errors) further down.

 * To generate the `Makefile`s without building: `make cmake`